When you want to get something done, but can’t seem to do it, “body doubling” may be able to help.

 Why try body doubling?

-Executive dysfunction is not the same as procrastination, but from the outside, it can look like procrastination – one of the most common struggles for those living with ADHD is that it often looks like a person isn’t trying, doesn’t want to engage with a task, or doesn’t want to start on a task, when in reality, they do.
+Executive dysfunction is not the same as procrastination, but from the outside, it can look like procrastination.
+One of the most common struggles for those living with ADHD is that it often looks like a person isn’t trying, doesn’t want to engage with a task, or doesn’t want to start on a task, when in reality, they do.

 How to body double

-For some, the real question is: How do you ask someone to body double with you?
-You can present the concept of body doubling, ask a friend if they’d be willing to use it to support one another, and explain that it often makes it easier to follow through.
+Alternatively, you don’t have to explain the concept or even name it.
 You can also simply ask someone to sit with you, go somewhere with you, or otherwise exist in the same space while you get done what you need to do.
 Most of us have used body doubling in some capacity before, even if we didn’t know it.

 Why do we procrastinate?

-Available 24/7, peer support through the Supportiv is here for you when you need it.
-It’s anonymous, moderated, and affordable, with over 1.1 million users.
+Available 24/7, peer support through Supportiv is here for you when you need it.
+It’s anonymous, moderated, and affordable, with over 1.2 million users to date.
 When you use Supportiv, you can discuss what’s on your mind with someone who gets it.
-Learn more about Supportiv, or sign up and chat with someone now.
+Learn more about Supportiv, or click Chat Now to connect with peers immediately.